-Gemstone hardness is the measure of sensing the durability of a mineral or a gemstone when it is rubbed or grind against a rough mineral.
+Gemstone hardness is the measure of sensing the durability of a mineral or a gemstone when it rubs or grind against a rough mineral.
 Everybody is conscious about the fact that few gemstones are harder whereas, few are softer or fragile than others.

-The following article is basically written with the intent of clarifying the doubts or misunderstood estimation of people about this tool.
+The following article is basically about the intent of clarifying the doubts estimation of people about this tool.

-The Mohs scale was explored or invented in the year 1812 by a famous German mineralogist Friedrich Mohs to measure the scratch resistance of all types of minerals.
+The Mohs scale was explore or invented in the year 1812 by a famous German mineralogist Friedrich Mohs to measure the scratch resistance of all types of minerals.

-The Mohs scale is a relative scale that is designed purposely to identify the hardness of mineral on the comparison basis.
+The Mohs scale is a relative scale which purpose is to identify the hardness of mineral on the comparison basis.
 Therefore, the scale does not competent enough to provide absolute or complete results.

-On the grounds of Mohs scale, Diamond is supreme mineral which is being rated 10 on the scale The subsequent minerals are corundum, sapphire or ruby that are being rated 9 on the hardness scale, topaz (8), quartz(7), orthoclase(6), fluorite(5), apatite(4), coral(3).
+On the grounds of Mohs scale, Diamond is supreme mineral which is 10 Mohs on the scale.
+The subsequent minerals are corundum, sapphire or ruby that are 9 Mohs on the hardness scale.
+Topaz (8), quartz(7), orthoclase(6), fluorite(5), apatite(4), coral(3).

-The durability of a gemstone is not only being evaluated by moh scale whereas, there are other significant features which are also being measured like hardness or durability of a stone.
+The durability of a gemstone is not only evaluates by moh scale.
+Whereas, there are other significant features which measures like hardness or durability of a stone.
 Consequently, while judging the durability of a gemstone, these critical factors like cleavage and inclusions need to be judged.

-Another feature of hardness is stability means the ability of a mineral to be changed in the exposure of sunlight.
+Another feature of hardness is stability means the ability of a mineral to change in the exposure of sunlight.
 It is an important parameter which needs to be analyzed while inspecting the hardness of the stone.

 For example, there are some stones like aquamarine which need to be guarded against acid likewise stone like kunzite, the topaz gemstone color will be faded away if it exposed to the sunlight.